Hey there 👋

 Wondering how a GPU company just became the most valuable company in the world?
 Then, you may checkout my recent article on NVIDIA that answers this burning question that many people have.

-They are making their own processor chips called the N1 and N1X and these are confirmed for Dell and Lenovo laptops later in 2026.
+They are making their own processor chips called the N1 and N1X and these are confirmed for Dell and Lenovo laptops that we may see somewhere around next year.

 A Dell 16 Premium laptop with an N1X chip inside was spotted in a supply chain document from late 2025.
 Multiple OEMs are reportedly preparing products around this processor.